Parents everywhere are concerned about protecting their children.

 - Sober.com provides a variety of information to those seeking treatment.

-- Fortune Society provides peer-to-peer recovery support services to ex-prisoners and their families who are working toward recovery from alcohol & drug abuse
+- Fortune Society provides peer-to-peer recovery support services to ex-prisoners and their families who are working toward recovery from alcohol and drug abuse.

-- Awakening the Recovery Spirit A recovery community organization of, by and for the Eastern Bank of Cherokee Indians
+- Awakening the Recovery Spirit A recovery community organization of, by, and for the Eastern Bank of Cherokee people.

 - Anchor Media Online and print magazine for families embracing a healthy recovery lifestyle.